World-of-Workflows/WorkflowsUniversity/jotform-integration.md

 To start, build a form in Jotform.

-## To configure a jotform to work with HubOne Workflows.
+## To configure a jotform to work with HubOne Workflows

 1. In HubOne Workflows, create a new Workflow
 2. Add a **HTTP Endpoint** activity configured as follows: